Siddharth-Shukla12/Study-time-prediction/README.md

-# Intern-task-2
+# Study-time-prediction
-This is repository I created to post my internship TASK 2 which is focussed on Linear regression and EDA.
+A small project to predict This is a repository to exhibit my skills in data science while still being in the stages.